buddhaman/tim_engine/readme.txt

 - Combine font and other textures into one atlas.
 - Second texture for drawing effect.
 - Structure rendering/input files and make reuseable as libraries.
 - In game ui with tweens.
+- Research: what to use to controll guys

+- Click guy and click ground.
+Show route.
+Show list of actions ?
+- Make them attack eachother.
+- Implement all basic features before implementing a controll strategy.

+- Select and click somewhere.
+- In game text.
+3D text mesh.
+- Actions:
+    - Walk towards.
+    - Swing sword.
+    - Pickup sword.

+------Game Engine-------

+- Create memory structures,
+- Create sound.
+- Make new game from same base.
+Use what you learned to refactor the game engine layer.
+- Make 2D texture packer.
+Standalone + use ingame to generate texture atlasses.
+- 2D tower defense.
+With lots of assets.
+- Compile to windows.

 DONE: